ipfs/community/dignified-js.md

 time on configuring things, but this time around the repetition was too much.
 So I thought to myself, there has to be a better way.

-Inspired my recent descovery of [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack), which aims to drastically reduce the configuration overhead in your project when using [webpack](http://webpack.github.io/) and [babel](http://babeljs.io/), I set out to improve upon the way we set up and develop JavaScript modules for IPFS.
+Inspired by my recent discovery of [hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack), which aims to drastically reduce the configuration overhead in your project when using [webpack](http://webpack.github.io/) and [babel](http://babeljs.io/), I set out to improve upon the way we set up and develop JavaScript modules for IPFS.